armand0e/sudoku/README.md

 # Sudoku-Project

+## Fork Repository Instructions
+### Steps:
+1. When you go to the github repository we provided, on the top right hand corner of the screen, there is a button that says "Fork".
+That will fork the repo to your own github
+2. Use the link https://github.com/new/import to clone your forked repo to make it private.
+You will work on the project by adding your own files to this private repository.

+# Canvas Instructions

 Your team will develop a Sudoku GUI application using object-oriented programming and event-driven programming.

 You can use this handout to complete the project and must complete all classes and methods as described.